chrismurtagh/cryptix/README.md

 # Cryptix Gentoo Overlay

-A Gentoo portage overlay for custom and third-party packages.
+A Gentoo portage overlay for AI and ML enabled packages.

 ## Overview